EpiphanySoft/phylo/README.md

   the file does not exist (or some other error is encountered), this object will have an `error` property.

-The `error` property will be a value like `"ENOENT"` (for file/folder not found), and `"EACCES"` or `"EPERM"` for permission denied.
+The `error` property will be a value like `'ENOENT'` (for file/folder not found), and `'EACCES'` or `'EPERM'` for permission denied.
 These codes come directly from the underlying API.

 In asynchronous form: